CamaraLab/CAJAL/docs/gw_variants.rst

 ==============================

 The Gromov-Wasserstein distance is highly useful for quantifying differences in cell morphology, and a number of variants of Gromov-Wasserstein distance have been proposed in the literature.
 This page explains two such variants, "Unbalanced Gromov-Wasserstein" and "Fused Gromov-Wasserstein".
+Here we focus on the mathematics; for applications see Tutorial 5.

 Gromov-Wasserstein
 ------------------